 Selecting the Tile

-I wanted a larger scale marble tile that would end up looking more like a marble slab once it was up.
+I wanted a larger-scale marble tile that would look more like a marble slab once it was up.
 I found some from Lowes that I thought would work great.
 Bonus: it was less than $1 per tile!

-I’ll let you in on a secret: I didn’t actually use thin-set on the tile.
-I used Musselbound Tile Membrane (affiliate link) instead.
+I’ll let you in on a secret: I didn’t use thin-set on the tile.
+I used Musselbound Tile Membrane instead.
 I’ve seen a few others use this technique, and I thought I’d give it a try.
-I wouldn’t use this on a surface that would get wet or on a floor, but for what I was needing it seemed like a good fit.
+I wouldn’t use this on a surface that would get wet or on a floor, but it seemed like a good fit for what I needed.

-It basically comes in a roll and both sides are adhesive, one is for attaching to your surface and the other is for attaching the tile.
+It comes in a roll, and both sides are adhesive; one is for attaching to your surface, and the other is for attaching the tile.
 You can apply it directly to primed drywall.

 I adhered the musselbound to the area around the fireplace and cut it to size with a razor.
-I pushed it into place as securely as I could with a grout float.
+I pushed it into place as securely as possible with a grout float.

 Cutting the Tile